 These enrollment statistics are for Washington State Medicare Advantage plans:

-- Most common Washington MA plan: HMO
+- Most common Medicare Advantage plan in Washington State: HMO

 How Medicare Advantage Plans in Washington State Cover Prescriptions